Compartment Pressure Measurement

 Compartment pressure measurement (see the image below) is employed in the assessment of potential compartment syndrome, which is a condition of increased pressure within a nonexpansile space that results in compromised tissue perfusion and ultimate dysfunction of neural and muscular structures contained within that space.[1]

-Compartment syndrome has numerous possible causes, including fractures, crush injury, snake bite,[2] burns, nephrotic syndrome, drug overdose or injection, intravenous (IV) and intraosseous fluid infiltration, and various medications (eg, pressors, anticoagulants, and platelet inhibitors).
+Compartment syndrome has numerous possible causes, including fractures, crush injury, snake bite, [2] burns, nephrotic syndrome, drug overdose or injection, intravenous (IV) and intraosseous fluid infiltration, and various medications (eg, pressors, anticoagulants, and platelet inhibitors).
 By far the most common cause, however, is fracture of a long bone.
-Fractures of the tibia and forearm account for most cases.
-Compressive dressings and casts can also cause compartment syndrome, as in the first case reported by Volkmann.[3]
+Fractures of the tibia and forearm bones account for most cases.
+Compressive dressings and casts can also cause compartment syndrome, as in the first case reported by Volkmann.
+[3]

-Underlying factors that are likely to exacerbate the syndrome (eg, hypotension, coagulopathy, vascular injury, and artificially created external pressure, such as that imposed by a cast) must be treated.
+A number of underlying factors may be present that are likely to exacerbate the syndrome and must be treated.
+These include hypotension, coagulopathy, vascular injury, and artificially created external pressure, such as that imposed by a cast.
 Definitive intervention is surgical.
-The clinician must maintain a high index of suspicion in multiply injured, unresponsive, or uncooperative patients so as not to overlook this syndrome and thereby worsen patient outcome.[6, 7]
+The clinician must maintain a high index of suspicion in multiply injured, unresponsive, or uncooperative patients so as not to overlook this syndrome and thereby worsen patient outcome.
+[6, 7]

 Fasciotomy is the treatment of choice.
 This involves opening the skin and muscle fascia at key points overlying the involved compartment or compartments.
-The release of enclosed muscles causes a decrease in compartment pressure, thereby improving blood flow to the tissues.[6]
-This procedure is best left to surgeons with experience in fasciotomy and who will subsequently manage the patient.
+The release of enclosed muscles causes a decrease in compartment pressure, thereby improving blood flow to the tissues.
+[6] This procedure is best left to surgeons who have experience in fasciotomy and who will subsequently manage the patient.

 Indications